chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-08-26-Engineer-Data-in-Google-Cloud-Challenge-Lab.md

 At the end of the lab, your BigQuery dataset should contains the following tables.

-{% include picture.html img="qwiklabs/qwiklab-gsp327-task3-resulted-tables" ext="png" width="262" height="217" class="text-center" %}
+{% include picture.html img="qwiklabs/qwiklab-gsp327-task3-resulted-tables.png" width="262" height="217" class="text-center" %}

 **Congratulation!**